northern-information/yggdrasil-docs/collections/_commands/chord.md

 examples: [
   "1 1 chord 60;63;65",
   "1 1 c 60;63;65;72;75",
+  "1 1 chord cmaj",
+  "1 1 c bmaj",
 ]
 category: musical
 description: Paint a chord horizontally starting from `X` `Y`.
 Automatically append tracks and rows if needed.
 Any size chord can be built.
+In addition to precision chords, an extensive [chord library](#digest-chords) avialable.
 invocations: ["chord", "c"]
 ---